ptums/tumulty.me-next/_posts/testing-form-inputs-with-react-testing-library-and-typescript.md

 import FormInput from './FormInput.tsx'
 ```

 We are loading in two functions from React Testing Library `'@testing-library/react'` to write the tests.
 The first one is `fireEvent` this class contains a family of methods that will help us mimic DOM changes in the component.
 The second one is `screen,` a class that includes a family of methods that allow us to probe what's being rendered by the component in the DOM.
-The third one is `render`, which is a function that takes in the component as an argument and appendends it to the DOM.
+The third one is `render`, which is a function that takes in the component as an argument and appends it to the DOM.

 Below that we are loading in the component, how else are we going to test it?